elct9620/ask.aotoki.me/packages/queue-router/README.md

 ## Features

 - Route messages based on action and path patterns
-- Extract parameters from paths using URLPattern syntax
+- Extract parameters from paths using flexible pattern syntax
 - Strong TypeScript support with generics for message bodies and environment
 - Automatic acknowledgement of processed messages